socialray/makahiki-ktuh/doc/installation.rst

 typing ``python`` at the command prompt.
 The interpreter should launch.
 Close the interpreter by typing ``exit()``.

-Apple Developer Tools (OS/X only).
-If on Mac OS X, make sure that the Apple Developer Tools are installed (which is bundled with XCode).
-You can either get this from your Mac’s install DVD or from Apple’s `site`_.
-Note that you need an Apple developer account (which is free) to download from Apple.
+`Apple Developer Tools`_ (OS/X only).
+If on Mac OS X, install Apple Developer Tools (i.e. XCode 4).
+This is required in order to build certain libraries (PIL, etc.) that require GCC (which is bundled with XCode).

 `Python Imaging Library`_ (PIL).
 If you are on OSX, it is easier to install via `Homebrew`_.
 Once Homebrew is installed, install PIL by